Lynfield, New Zealand

 Lynfield is a suburb of Auckland, New Zealand.
 It is under the local governance of Auckland Council.
 The suburb is located on the southwestern Auckland isthmus bordering the Manukau Harbour, much of which is densely forested with native forest.
 Lynfield was developed for suburban housing in the late 1950s and 1960s, modelled after American-style suburbs.

 Etymology

-The name Lynfield was first used in the area in the early 20th century, when Australian Albert William Irvine established a poultry farm on Pah Road in Epsom, later moving to land owned by Sir Alfred Bankart in the southwestern Auckland isthmus in 1913.
+Lynfield was the name of Albert William Irvine's farm.
 Irvine named the farm after Lindfield, New South Wales, which was the birthplace of his wife.
 Before Lynfield College opened in 1958, parents and teachers chose the name Lynfield, due to the Linfield poultry farm, owned by, adjacent to the school grounds.
 The college's name was adopted for the modern suburb, which developed south of the school.

 Geography

 Lynfield is a peninsula of the southern Auckland isthmus bounded by the Manukau Harbour.
 It is bordered by Lynfield Cove in the west and Wattle Bay in the east.

 The Wairaki Stream (also known as Duck Creek) flows through Lynfield, entering the Manukau Harbour at Lynfield Cove.